OWASP/www-project-threat-dragon/docs-2/usage/modeling/threats.md

 ## STRIDE, LINDDUN, CIA, DIE, PLOT4ai and Generic

-The threat model can have different types of threats added to it according to the diagram methodology.
+The threat model can have different types of threats added to it according to the diagram type.
-Currently the supported methodologies are STRIDE, LINDDUN, CIA, DIE and PLOT4ai;
+Currently the supported types are STRIDE, LINDDUN, CIA, DIE and PLOT4ai;
 these are selected as part of the diagram attributes when editing the model.
-A 'Generic' methodology is provided so that you can select any type of threat.
+A 'Generic' type is provided so that you can select any type of threat from any of the categories.

-Note that it is OK to select one methodology, enter some threats into the model, and then change the model methodology.
+Note that it is OK to select one diagram type, enter some threats into the model, and then change the model/diagram type.
 No threats are removed when you do this, and your previous threats will still be retained in the model.

-For example if a threat is added using CIA and the model type is then changed to LINDDUN, then the CIA threat is still in the model and can be edited as before.
+For example if a threat is added using CIA and the model type is then changed to LINDDUN, then the original CIA threat is still in the model and can be edited as before.
 In addition if LINDDUN threats are added and then the model is changed back to CIA then both LINDDUN and CIA threats are in the model and both types can be edited.
 Of course, same goes for STRIDE and so on.